peterpih/Coursera/PSQL and Postgres.md

 DELETE FROM <table>;                                    # clear all rows from a table

-SELECT * FROM users WHERE email ILIKE 'ppih@panix%';    # '%' is the wildcard
+SELECT * FROM users WHERE email LIKE 'ppih@panix%';     # '%' is the wildcard
+SELECT * FROM users WHERE email ILIKE 'ppih@panix%';
 ```